Rules of Procedure of the Metropolitan Council 2015-2019

 Introduction of zoning legislation by Councilmembers-at-Large

-With the exception of zoning text amendments, where any zoning measure is introduced by a Councilmember-at-Large, the Council member from the district concerned shall be notified by the Councilmember-at-Large and afforded the opportunity to be its co-sponsor.
+With the exception of zoning text amendments, when any zoning measure is introduced by a Councilmember-at-Large, the Council member from the district concerned shall be notified by the Councilmember-at-Large through the Council Office and afforded the opportunity to be its co-sponsor.
 This does not restrict the right of the Councilmember-at-Large to introduce such measure if the district Council member does not desire or refuses to be its co-sponsor.

 General filing requirements

 One original of all ordinances and resolutions shall be filed physically and/or electronically with the Metropolitan Clerk, said original to be retained in the office of the Metropolitan Clerk at all times, subject only to withdrawal for signature by the Mayor.
 All references in these rules to “original” ordinances or resolutions shall include the physical or electronic version thereof.

 All ordinances and resolutions shall be filed in the Metropolitan Clerk’s Office not later than noon on the Tuesday at least one week prior to a regular meeting of the Council and not later than 11:00 a.m. of the third day, excluding Saturdays and Sundays, preceding the day of any other Council meeting.
 No ordinance or resolution may be filed unless the originals have first been delivered to the Council Office not later than Noon on the second Friday preceding the regular meeting date or not later than Noon the fourth day, excluding Saturdays and Sundays, preceding the day of any other Council meeting.
 Legislation prepared by the Council Office must be requested in writing at least forty-eight (48) hours prior to this delivery deadline.